Storytelling links

 • Facts & Fiction, a UK storytelling magazine edited by Pete Castle, has stories, articles and many links to what is happening in Britain.

-• The Asian Storytelling Network has done much to strengthen and spread the art, not only in Singapore but throughout the region.
+• Federation of Asian Storytellers (FEAST) has done much to strengthen and spread the art, not only in Singapore but throughout the region.

 • Storybug is Karen Chace’s extensive website.
 Karen is a long-time friend from Storytell and super-proficient web researcher.
 This shows in the many links on her site.
 It was a great delight to be able to meet up in person on both my first and second trip to the USA.